-To avoid throwing money down the drain it’s necessary to pick an option at the very beginning and stick to it.
-Changing from temporary option to drain connection is going to be much pricier later on than at the very beginning.
-So it’s worth to figure how much time and money should be spent on invisible to eye construction in relation to comfort.
+To avoid throwing money down the drain, it’s necessary to pick an option at the very beginning and stick to it.
+Changing from a temporary option to a drain connection will be much pricier later on than at the very beginning.
+So it’s worth to figure how much time and money should be spent on invisible to eye construction concerning comfort.

 The first thing to consider is your area building code.
-If you leave in desert or water-poor areas it can work to your advantage.
-Each time it is going to cut some choices and mage a decision easier.
+If you live in the desert or water-poor areas, it can work to your advantage.
+Each time it is going to cut some choices and make a decision easier.

 Where to drain an outdoor kitchen sink?
 A building code

-Each time you wonder where to drain an outdoor kitchen sink it’s worth checking your area building codes.
-Building up to code may not seem too important while building, but it is going to be crucial when selling the house in the future.
+Each time you wonder where to drain an outdoor kitchen sink, it’s worth checking your area building codes.
+Building up to code may not seem too important while building, but it will be crucial when selling the house in the future.
 House is not going to pass an inspection if permits were required but not pulled.
-In other words, what now saves you some cash, may occur a big pain and money pit in the future.
+In other words, what now saves you some cash may occur a big pain and money pit in the future.

-Area codes are specific in each location.
-If your state is water-poor, or desert, your local law may actually encourage greywater recycling for irrigation.
+Area codes are specified in each location.
+If your state is water-poor or desert, your local law may actually encourage greywater recycling for irrigation.
 This means french drain can be a legal option for you.
 It’s especially worth checking in Arizona or Southern California.

-Most often building codes require outdoor kitchen sinks to be hooked into a sewer or septic system.
-Unless you put a bucket or lift station under the sink and empty it to the sewer or septic system.
+Building codes often require outdoor kitchen sinks to be hooked into a sewer or septic system unless you put a bucket or lift station under the sink and empty it into the sewer or septic system.

 Where to drain an outdoor kitchen sink?
 Option 1: A bucket

 What is great about this solution is that it gives you a lot of freedom.
 With a bucket, you can use dish soap, rinse food, clean dishes, and so on.
-Sure you have to be careful not to overload the bucket, but if you take a big enough one it should be able to store a lot of greywaters.
+Sure, you have to be careful not to overload the bucket, but if you take a big enough one, it should store a lot of greywaters.

-It is also pretty cheap, as you do not have to perform any sort of plumbing.
-When your outdoor kitchen is satellite, so afar from the house, plumbing can be both: difficult and expensive.
-No plumbing means also no winterizing, which is important in colder states.
+It is also pretty cheap, as you do not have to perform any plumbing.
+When your outdoor kitchen is satellite, so far from the house, plumbing can be both: difficult and expensive.
+No plumbing also means no winterizing, which is important in colder states.

-When it is not going to work well?
-If you have more appliances using water, like an ice maker or dishwasher a bucket may not do the trick.
-Also if you’re looking for a luxury experience a bucket is not going to bring one.
+When is it not going to work well?
+If you have more appliances using water, like an ice maker or dishwasher, a bucket may not do the trick.
+Also, if you’re looking for a luxury experience, a bucket will not bring one.